 Two CIOs, One Perspective on Data Strategy

 Informatica recently published a Data Strategy Playbook to help CIOs create a comprehensive and successful data strategy that connects all the data across their enterprise.
 I had the chance to sit down with one of the contributors, Monsanto CIO Jim Swanson, to talk about what does and doesn’t work in building an effective data strategy.
-(We recorded a full webcast for IDG, which you can check out here.)
 We both agreed on several key points:

 1. No one invests in a data strategy.
 They invest in an outcome they care about.
 For example, Chicago Cubs CIO Andrew McIntyre didn’t ask the team’s owners to invest in a holistic strategy to find, clean, secure, and democratize data from across the company.
 He asked them to invest in improving the fan experience.

 2. Working across organizational boundaries is no longer optional—it’s a must.
 Cross-functional processes aren’t just more important than they used to be; they’re foundational to a successful data strategy.
 The CIO has an end-to-end view of the processes and systems that enable the enterprise, so part of the CIO’s mission must be to optimize those processes.
 The best way we’ve found to do this is by bringing together functions with overlapping goals and data needs and facilitating a beneficial partnership.

 3. Data transparency and data democratization are game-changers.
 Everyone needs to be looking at the same information to change the dialog.
 Data is the common denominator that drives cross-functional discussions, so data must be trusted and secure, with the proper data governance in place to ensure common definitions of terms.
 For example, when someone says “territory,” it has to mean the same thing to Marketing, Finance, and Legal that it does to Sales.